Code of Conduct International Student Higher Education

 6.6

 Per reference period, the same personal circumstances can be applied only once for not notifying the IND.
 Agreements with the international student will be made and documented to prevent further study delays and to ensure that the student makes the progress needed to complete their studies.
-The educational institution records the situation and the fact that the IND has not been notified in the third-country national’s file.
+The education institution records the situation and the fact that the IND has not been notified in the third-country national's file.

 The IND will be informed as soon as the institution establishes that a third-country national has terminated their registration at the institution.